Email: info@prgmd.com | Call: +1 (833) 888-7725

 One way your practice can boost AR productivity is by requiring patients to pay out the co-pays or the subsequent bills right in the office.
 Doing so will massively cut back on the accounts receivable for healthcare practices.
 Some medical practices require upfront deposits and percentages for treatments or procedures.
 Doing so does not cut down on a number of accounts, however it can cut down the monies owed.

-Ideally, upfront payments become revenue, supporting the cash flow for healthcare providers.
+Ideally, upfront payments become revenue, supporting improved cash flow for healthcare providers.

 Monitoring claim denials and appeals is vital to boosting AR productivity.
 It helps in the identification of trends and patterns of the denials.
 Healthcare practices must keep track of appeals and denials, as it helps analyze data to identify the root causes.
 Overall, monitoring of claims helps improve the RCM process and reduce denials.